QuixThe2nd/NotificationJS/README.md

 # NotificationJS
 A simple library for handling web notifications.
 Check index.html for a demo.
+This library must be run on a website (e.g example.com or localhost), it won't work if you open the html file in your browser.
 ## Examples
 ### Simple Notification
 ```sendNotification("Notification Title", "{}");```